Anastasiia-Ni/ft_linear_regression/README.md

 - Number of Iterations: The number of iterations determines how many times the algorithm will update the parameters.
 Too few iterations may result in an incomplete convergence, while too many iterations could lead to overfitting.
 It's crucial to monitor the convergence of the cost function and select an appropriate number of iterations.

+This aspect is well described in this article: [Quick Guide to Gradient Descent and Its Variants](https://towardsdatascience.com/quick-guide-to-gradient-descent-and-its-variants-97a7afb33add).

 ### Precision (bonus part):

 **Mean Absolute Error** is a metric used to measure the average absolute differences between predicted and actual values.
 It is calculated as: